Ukraine becomes EU candidate after 120 days of war

 And even amid the unanimous support for Ukraine's candidacy, with war still raging, at least one Russia-friendly EU state also suggested they would block any more European sanctions on Moscow in future.

 "At the end of the day Europe will be on the losing side of this war because of the economic problems.
-Our recommendation would bee that we should stop the sanction process," Balazs Orbán, a senior aide to Hungarian prime minister Viktor Orbán told Reuters in the margins of Thursday's meeting.
+Our recommendation would be that we should stop the sanction process," Balázs Orbán, a senior aide to Hungarian prime minister Viktor Orbán told Reuters in the margins of Thursday's meeting.

 "Negotiations, ceasefire, peace.
 Diplomacy.
 That's our solution," he said.